mabogiqwa/Graph-Theory-Computer/README.md

 - Active mode is highlighted in purple

 **Graph Controls:**
-- **Clear Graph 1/2**: Removes all vertices and edges from one graph
+- Clear Graph 1/2: Removes all vertices and edges from one graph
-- **Clear All**: Resets both graphs completely
+- Clear All: Resets both graphs completely

 ### Analysis Buttons

-1. **Check Isomorphism**
+**Check Isomorphism**
 - Compares Graph 1 and Graph 2
 - Shows result with explanation
 - Green = Isomorphic, Red = Not Isomorphic

-2. **Check Planarity**
+**Check Planarity**
 - Analyzes both graphs independently
 - Shows which graph is planar/non-planar and why
 - Identifies specific subgraphs (K₅ or K₃,₃) if non-planar

-3. **Analyze Properties**
+**Analyze Properties**
 - Comprehensive analysis of both graphs
 - Displays all properties in organized sections
 - Color-coded results (green = yes, red = no)

 ### Visual Elements